This Asian-inspired Chicken, Broccoli, and Bell Pepper Stir Fry is a quick, flavorful weekday supper! Your family will love every bite!

 In What Order Should You Add Ingredients to a Stir Fry?

 Often the garlic, ginger, etc. are added to the oil to impart flavor, then removed so they don’t burn.
-Then add the vegetables from the hardest to softest, giving ingredients like carrots and broccoli a longer time to cook.
-Finally, add the sauce.
+Then add the vegetables from the hardest to the softest, giving ingredients like carrots and broccoli a longer time to cook.
+Remove the vegetables and cook the protein.
+Add the vegetables back in, then, finally, add the sauce.
 A thickener like cornstarch (mixed in water) is often added at the end to make a thick, glossy sauce.

 What is a Cornstarch Slurry?